markpking2/node-express-rds/readme.md

 };
 ```

 We can now run `knex seed:run` to seed our database with the dogs in our seed file.
 Whenever we want to reset the values in our database, we can run `knex migrate:rollback` to empty all our tables.
-Then `knex migrate:latest` to re-create them, and finally `knex seed:run` to re-populate our tables with the seed values.
+Then `knex migrate:latest` to re-create them, and finally `knex seed:run` to re-populate our tables with the seed data.

-Now that our development database has some data in it, let's finally create some simple CRUD endpoints to interact with our data.
+Now that our development database has some data in it, let's finally create a simple endpoint to interact with our API.

 In the root directory, create a new folder called **routers** with a file inside called **dogsRouter.js**.
 Update it with the following: